|

 1 Corinthians 14: 34.
 Let your women be silent in the assembly: for it is not permitted them to speak, but to be in subjection, as also Torah says.
 35. And if they wish to be informed on any subject, let them ask their husbands at home: for it is unbecoming for women to speak in the assembly.

 A footnote to the above in the Aramaic English New Testament states: In 1 Timothy, Rav Shaul (Paul) commands that women keep silent in the assembly and not assume authority over a man.
-However, here in Titus 3:2, the older women are instructed to lead by examples of their own piety and to teach the younger women in the Fear of Elohim.
+However, in Titus 2:2, the older women are instructed to lead by examples of their own piety and to teach the younger women in the Fear of Elohim.
 (The word malpan most certainly means to teach.)
 Y'shua is frequently called a Malpana almost as often as he is called a "Rabbi."
 The concern in 1 Timothy seems not so much about women speaking, but to not speak out of turn while the official leader is teaching.
 Surely, such action is disrespectful universally; neither is it normal for men to be given such liberty.
 Rav Shaul encourages the older and spiritually mature women to both teach and be examples for the younger women, as they are able to help safeguard young men and women from "worldly lusts."
 We don't see endorsement of women congregational leaders in Paul's writings, but we certainly do see encouragement for women to exercise leadership in modesty and be Set Apart unto YHWH.

 First Timothy 2:11–15 does not teach that women cannot exercise their spiritual gifts when the body meets.
 We know that women can, and are to do so (Acts 2:17; 1 Cor.
 12:7; 14:26).
 Instead, the passage has a more narrow focus on the role of a ruling elder.
 To "teach" (1 Tim.
 2:12), as defined "with authority" is an elder's function.
 This particular function in the body of Messiah and only this function! is reserved for men.